kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 a.
 The Mystic Rites or Concerning Sacrifices.
 Philostratus mentions this work, noting that it detailed the proper methods for sacrifices to each god, the appropriate times for prayer, and offerings.
 It was widely circulated, with copies found in many temples, cities, and philosophers' libraries.
 Several fragments remain, the most significant of which is found in Eusebius.
 It states: "It is best not to make any sacrifice to God, not to light a fire, or to call Him by any name used for earthly things.
 For God is above all, the first; the other gods come after Him.
 He needs nothing from the gods, and even less from us humans—nothing from the earth, from life, or from the air.
 The only fitting sacrifice to God is our best reason, not words from our mouths.
 We should ask the best being for what is good through our minds, which need no material things to pray.
 Therefore, no sacrifice should be lit for the mighty One above all."
 Scholars agree this fragment is genuine.
 This book was respected and widely circulated, with its rules engraved on bronze pillars in Byzantium.

 b.
 The Oracles or Concerning Divination, 4 books.
-Philostratus mentions this work as well.41) believes the full title was "Divination of the Stars" and says it was based on what Apollonius had learned in India.
+Philostratus mentions this work as well.
+41) believes the full title was "Divination of the Stars" and says it was based on what Apollonius had learned in India.
 However, the type of divination Apollonius wrote about was not ordinary astrology but something Philostratus considers superior to typical human methods.
 No one has ever been known to possess a copy of this rare work.

 c.
 "The Life of Pythagoras."
 Porphyry mentions this work, and Iamblichus quotes a long passage from it.